joaonc/pytest-params/README.md

 There are two main features in this package: the `@params` decorator and the `get_request_param` function.

+Both help with passing as much logic as possible to parameters and fixtures, so test cases can be declarative, ie, the business logic and initializations happen outside the test case and the test focuses on the thing that it's supposed to test.
+This helps with:
+* DRYness.
+* More easily understand the test case.
+* Add/remove test case variants, with different parameters.

 Note that this package is not a pytest plugin.

 ### `@params`